 Wire transfers are initiated by someone wanting to send money to someone else.
 The sender provides instructions to their financial institution about the transfer, which often include:

 A domestic wire transfer could take as little as a few hours to complete.
-However, an international wire transfer might take two business days or more.
+However, an international wire transfer might take one to five business days or more.

 Wire transfer fees